 Federal law also provides the CCAA (Companies’ Creditors Arrangement Act) which preserves the rights of creditors of certain businesses and corporations.

-Although insolvency law in Canada is a federal law, some provinces have their own laws in addition to the federal bankruptcy laws.
+Although insolvency law in Canada is a federal law, some provinces have their own laws in addition to the federal laws governing bankruptcy and consumer proposals.

 In addition, each province sets its own exemptions on assets that are seized in a bankruptcy.